flexlixrup/TranslateKitSDK/README.md

 Common reasons to localize Swift packages are that they may contain UI elements (e.g. modularized apps) or that they might provide error descriptions, which should be localized in most cases.

+## Troubleshooting Macros

+If you're using Xcode Cloud or experiencing issues with macro trust, check out our guide [Solving Swift Macro Trust Issues in Xcode Cloud Builds](https://www.fline.dev/solving-swift-macro-trust-issues-in-xcode-cloud-builds/).
+This article explains how to properly configure your build settings when CI systems don't automatically trust macro packages.

 ## Contributing

 Contributions – especially additions and corrections – are welcome!